Madang Airport: Allied Liberation

-Liberated by Australian Army forces on 24 April 1944.
+The airport was liberated by Australian Army forces on 24 April 1944.
 A large amount of high octane fuel was captured and used by the Australians for use in the Royal Australian Navy motor launch boats.
 The airfield was repaired and used by the Royal Australian Air Force until the end of the war.

 Post WW2 in 1947, the Department of Civil Aviation sent an airport manager to Madang to oversee the building of the airport.
 Accommodation for the workers also had to be built as well as airplane hangars and a control tower.
 Wooden floors on concrete slabs were laid.
 Knitted woven bark for the walls was floated downstream, made by the natives, who were paid in cash.
 When the bark hut accommodation was ready, motor mechanics, radio technicians and other workers arrived along with wives and children.
 Eventually packaged Hawksley houses arrived from Britain and were built in the township of Madang.